Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 Both are offered on desktop PCs and mobile phones.
 OneNote has two desktop apps: OneNote and OneNote for Windows 10.
 The OneNote app has more features.

 Its Android app is also limited.
-On Android, you can’t share the note with anyone.
+On Android, you can’t collaborate.

 Microsoft Word web and mobile are free, but the desktop app costs money.
-The mobile app has fewer options, while the web version has enough but not as many as the desktop.
+The mobile app has fewer options, while the web version has fewer than the desktop version.

 Microsoft OneNote